ArdaAgacdelen/lx-braitenberg/README.md

 - 🚙 Update your Duckiebot: `dts duckiebot update ROBOTNAME` (where `ROBOTNAME` is the name of your Duckiebot - real or virtual.)

 ## 3. Work on the exercise

 ### Launch the code editor

+#### SSL certificate

+If you have not done so already, set up your local SSL certificate needed to run the learning experience editor with:

+    dts setup mkcert

-Open the code editor by running the following command,
+Then, open the code editor by running the following command,

 ```
 dts code editor